pykale/pykale/docs/source/introduction.md

 Our objectives are to build *green* machine learning systems.

-- *Reduce repetition and redundancy*:  refactor code to standardize workflow and enforce styles, and by identify and remove duplicated functionalities
+- *Reduce repetition and redundancy*:  refactor code to standardize workflow and enforce styles, and identify and remove duplicated functionalities
 - *Reuse existing resources*: reuse the same machine learning pipeline for different data, and reuse existing libraries for available functionalities
 - *Recycle learning models across areas*: identify commonalities between applications, and recycle models for one application to another